The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Theoretical characterization

 More specifically, we begin by proving the $L^p$ inequalities (Theorem~\ref{THRM:LP}).
 To do so, we follow the iterative approach taken in \cite{Crisan2002,miguez2013convergence}: we call on the Marcinkiewicz-Zygmund inequality (\cite[Lemma~7.3.3]{DelMoral2004}) to obtain $L^p$ inequalities for the empirical distributions of the particles indexed by the tree's leaves and we show, step-by-step, that the algorithm preserves these inequalities.
-The resampling and mutation steps then follow from arguments analogous to those in~\cite{Crisan2002,miguez2013convergence}.
+The resampling and mutation steps then follow from arguments similar to those in~\cite{Crisan2002,miguez2013convergence}.
 For the correction step, we need to do some extra work and show that the product $\gamma_{\cal{C}_u}^N=\prod_{v\in\cal{C}_v}\gamma_v^N$ also maintains the inequalities.
 That is, we need to prove that the $L^p$ norm of the product of the errors is $\cal{O}(N^{-1/2})$; something we do roughly in Lemma~\ref{lem:prodlp} by using the boundedness of the test and weight functions to uniformly bound all but one of the errors in the product, and exploiting the $\cal{O}(N^{-1/2})$ size of the remaining error.
 To complete the argument for the correction step, we then resume with the approach of~\cite{Crisan2002,miguez2013convergence} and show that the re-weighting in~\eqref{eq:gammauN} preserves the inequalities.
 Next, we extract the laws of large numbers (Theorem~\ref{THRM:LLN}) from the $L^p$ inequalities using the usual approach involving Chebyshev's inequality and the Borel-Cantelli lemma (e.g.\ \cite[p.~17]{boustati2020generalised}).
 The weak convergence (Theorem~\ref{THRM:WEAK}) then follows using standard techniques described in detail for SMC in \cite[Section S1]{Schmon2021}.

-The proof of the unbiasedness in Theorem~\ref{THRM:UNBIAS} is a straightforward generalization of the arguments used in \cite[Section~16.4.1]{chopin2020} to establish the analogous result for standard SMC.
-It too works recursively: we show that $\gamma^N_{u_-}$ is an unbiased estimator for $\gamma_{u_-}$ if $\gamma^N_{v_-}$ is a unbiased estimator for $\gamma_{v_-}$ for each non-leaf child $v$ of $u$.
+To prove the unbiasedness in Theorem~\ref{THRM:UNBIAS}, we generalize the arguments used in \cite[Section~16.4.1]{chopin2020} to establish the analogous result for standard SMC.
+The proof also works recursively: we show that $\gamma^N_{u_-}$ is an unbiased estimator for $\gamma_{u_-}$ if $\gamma^N_{v_-}$ is a unbiased estimator for $\gamma_{v_-}$ for each non-leaf child $v$ of $u$.
 The unbiasedness of $\rho_u^N$ then follows with a simple use of the tower property.

 To obtain the bias bounds in Theorem~\ref{THRM:BIAS}, we follow the approach of~\cite{olsson2004bootstrap}.
 This argument also works its way through the algorithm step by step, this time showing that each step increases the bias by at most $\cal{O}(N^{-1})$.
 Just as with the $L^p$ inequalities, our innovation here (Lemma~\ref{lem:prodbias}) deals with the product $\gamma_{\cal{C}_u}^N=\prod_{v\in\cal{C}_v}\gamma_v^N$.
 As in that case, we obtain the necessary bias bound for the product by uniformly bounding the bias of all but one of the approximations in the product and using a previously derived $\cal{O}(N^{-1})$ bound for the remaining approximation.